Skip to main content

 • Seasoning: Paprika, salt and pepper.

 • Tortillas: Corn tortillas are the best choice here since they’ll get extra crispy in the air fryer without deep frying.
 They’re also the authentic choice for Mexican taquitos.
-If you want to use flour tortillas you can, but they are usually typically used for flautas.
+If you want to use flour tortillas you can, but they are typically used for flautas.
 Look for tortillas that are 4 to 5 inches.

 • Oil: I’m using avocado oil here because it has the highest smoke point out of all the cooking oils, making it perfect to apply onto the surface of the taquitos to get them nice and crispy.
-I find that when you air fry with too much olive oil it can burn and tarnish the flavour of your food, and I’ve had better results experimenting with some other oils.
+I find that when you air fry with too much olive oil it can burn and tarnish the flavor of your food, and I’ve had better results experimenting with some other oils.
 I recommend that you get the avocado oil in liquid form and transfer it into a spray bottle instead of getting cooking spray.
 I don’t like the chemicals in those, plus it’s cheaper to use the liquid and spray it yourself!
 As an alternative to avocado oil, coconut oil can also work really well.

 How to Make Air Fryer Chicken Taquitos